hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdWebSocket/WebSocketServerUpgrade.md

         // The upgrade response includes the headers to include in the response and
         // the WebSocket handler
-        return .upgrade([:]) { inbound, outbound, context in for try await packet in inbound {
+        return .upgrade([:]) { inbound, outbound, context in for try await frame in inbound {
-                // send "Received" for every packet we receive try await outbound.write(.text("Received"))
+                // send "Received" for every frame we receive try await outbound.write(.text("Received"))
             }
         }